thaddeuspearson/Understanding_DirtyCOW/README.md

     &nbsp;

     - You will need to give your new VM enough memory, and that will depend on how much RAM your host machine has.
-I gave mine 4096MB, but 2048 should worked well enough. *(If you find your VM behaving very slowly later, you can always bump this up later)*
+I gave mine 4096MB, but 2048 should worked well enough. *(If you find your VM behaving very slowly, you can always bump this up later)*

     - When you get to the step to `Choose a virtual CD/DVD disk file`, you will need to select the ISO file you downloaded in step 1.